hyperlendx/core-config-engine/README.md

 ---

-Run simulations: `npx hardhat run scripts/simulation.js --network hardhat`
+Run simulations: `npx hardhat run scripts/simulation.js --network hyperEvmTestnetFork`

+---

+Tests:

+`npx hardhat test`

+In case of `TypeError: Cannot read properties of undefined (reading 'map')` error, try running the tests again, this might happen if external contracts are not compiled yet.
+If that doesn't fix it, delete `artifacts/` folder and try again.